Geato/Revamped-DRM127-Ventilator/README.md

 This is an Altium version of the popular NXP (Freescale) ventilator design note, DRM127 which was printed in 2010.
-A lot of groups have been looking into revamping the design in view of the Covid 19 epidemic.
+A lot of groups have been looking into building the NXP design in view of the Covid-19 pandemic.
 Unfortunately, pressure sensors are quite difficult to get as a result.

 Please note the component designators are not the same as the original